 8SMS: The "Spaghetti Magic System" features an 8-kilowatt cooker and rinse tank combination.
-The 8.7-gallon (33-liter) cooker is equipped with a programable computer that controls water temperature, water level, and cooking times.
+The 8.7-gallon (33-liter) cooker is equipped with a programmable computer that controls water temperature, water level, and cooking times.
 A swing-away water faucet is standard.
 Its automatic basket lift system submerges and extracts either bulk or individualized portions of pasta according to times programmed by the operator.
-Options include automatic water filling (autofill) and starch skimming (autoskim).
-The autofill feature maintains the cookpot water level approximately 11/4 inch (32mm) bleow the overflow drain.
-The autoskim feature sprays water onto the surface of the water, forcing starch to the overflow drain.
+Options include automatic water filling (AutoFill) and starch skimming (AutoSkim).
+The AutoFill feature maintains the cookpot water level approximately 11⁄4 inch (32mm) below the overflow drain.
+The AutoSkim feature sprays water onto the surface of the water, forcing starch to the overflow drain.
 This eliminates loss of cooking time associated with removing excess starch buildup.
 It also keeps the cooking water at the optimum level by replacing water evaporated during the cooking process.
-The autoskim function also saves energy since there is no need to reheat a refilled cookpot.
+The AutoSkim function also saves energy since there is no need to reheat a refilled cookpot.
 The cookpot is safeguarded against over filling and boilover by a large overflow drain.
-"SD" following the model designation indicates a stainless steel cookpot and door, and an enameled cabinet.
-"SC" following the model designation indicates all stainless steel componentes.
+"SD" following the model designation indicates all stainless steel components.

 8BC & 8C: These standalone cookers are essentially the same as the 8SMS, but without the built-in rinse tank.
 8BC models have an automatic basket lift and optional automatic water filling and starch skimming.
 8C models have no basket lifts and no automatic water filling and starch skimming options.
 The cookpot in both is safeguarded against over filling and boilover by a large overflow drain.
 "SD" following the model designation indicates a stainless steel cookpot and door, and an enameled cabinet.
-"SC" following the model designation indicates all stainless steel componentes.
+"SC" following the model designation indicates all stainless steel components.